inkandswitch/patchwork/core/elements/src/isolated-patchwork-view/ARCHITECTURE.md

 ### `suggestedImportUrl` leaks tool source document IDs

-Most documents contain a `@patchwork.suggestedImportUrl` field with the raw automerge URL of the tool that created them, bypassing the opaque URL mapping.
+Most documents contain a `@patchwork.suggestedImportUrl` field with the raw automerge URL of the tool that created them, bypassing the package URL mapping.
 See DESIGN doc section 13.

 ### Tool-specific resource whitelisting